Sammeeey/clipboard-landing-page-master/style-guide.md

 <!-- note/feeback
-font-size for headings not included shade colors for buttons not included -->
+font-size for headings not included shade colors for buttons not included benefits section: different capitalization (on mobile and desktop) in heading -->